 Basically, safaris can be placed in two categories – National Parks which are open to the general public, and private lodges which are more exclusive.
-There are pro’s and cons for both experiences depending on the priorities of your trip.
+There are pros and cons for both experiences depending on the priorities of your trip.
 In the bush, as with most things in life, you generally get what you pay for.

-ther area requiring revision for a national park safari is the lack of vehicle limitation in sightings, often leading to congregations around certain species.
+The area requiring revision for a national park safari is the lack of vehicle limitation in sightings, often leading to congregations around certain species.
 This can influence animal behaviour, obscure your view or photographic opportunity, and can lead to tension in what should be a calm and soulful interaction.

-On the other side of the coin, national parks will generally not stop for drinks but, if they do, this will only happen at designated stop points that are well-trodden by the masses.
-In my opinion, this does not do the African bush experience justice, but rather detracts from the adventure of going off the beaten track.
+On the other side of the coin, national parks will generally not stop for drinks but if they do, this will only happen at designated stop points that are well-trodden by the masses.
+In my opinion, this does not do the African bush experience justice but rather detracts from the adventure of going off the beaten track.